Dengyuemed/dengyuemed.github.io/_posts/2026-03-03-global-pharma-supply-chain-risk.md

 - Systematic analysis of near-failure cases
 - Long-term iterative refinement of operational processes

-When experience is truly embedded into the system,
+When experience is embedded into the system,
 “nothing happens” is no longer accidental — it becomes stable and repeatable.

-This is also the trend we observe in practice:

 More global pharmaceutical procurement professionals are re-evaluating and prioritizing systematic capability and reliability value demonstrated by China’s pharmaceutical supply chain.